kongtaoxing/terminal-games/src/games/snake/README.md

 1. **Basic Gameplay**
    - Control a snake that moves continuously in the game area
-   - Eat food (🍎) to grow longer and earn points
+   - Eat different types of food to grow longer and earn points:
+     * Apple (🍎): Large food (2x2 grid), 50 points
+     * Candy (🍬): Small food (1x1 grid), 150 points
    - Avoid hitting walls and the snake's own body
-   - Each food eaten adds 100 points to your score
+   - Apples appear more frequently (70% chance)
+   - Candies are rarer but worth more points (30% chance)

 2. **Controls**
    - **LEFT Arrow** or **A**: Turn snake left